huagetai/ComfyUI-Gaffer/README.md

 * tips

-  Model description and input foreground and background images can be obtained [IC-Light](https://github.com/lllyasviel/IC-Light)
+  * Model description and input foreground and background images can be obtained [IC-Light](https://github.com/lllyasviel/IC-Light)
+  * The overall brightness can be controlled through the grayscale. refer to [grayscaler-compare](examples/workflow-gaffer-grayscaler-compare.json)

 ## Nodes